 Exterior of Florence Cathedral

-The exterior facade is paved with marble in three colours.
-Marble from different quarries in Tuscany have different colours: white marble from Carrara, green from the quarries of Prato and pink from Sienna.
+The exterior facade is paved with marble in three colours: white, green and pink.
+Marble from different quarries in Tuscany have diverse colours: white marble from Carrara, green from the quarries of Prato and pink from Sienna.
 Visitors can climb more than 400 steps to the top of the dome or cupola which rises 107 metres.

 The interior is vast.
 It is 153 metres long and 90 metres at the widest point.
 Inside there are 44 beautiful stained glass windows and paintings.

 The giant fresco under the dome spreads over 28,750 sq. ft.
 It is one of the largest frescos in the world.
 It has a depiction of the Last Judgement.
 The designer was Giorgio Vasari.

 The colossal clock above the main door shows time in 24 hours.
 The clock face has only one arm.
 Paolo Uccello designed it in the fifteenth century.
 The clock is still in working condition.

 Baptistery of St. John

 Right in front of Cathedrale di Santa Maria del Fiore is the Baptistery of St. John.
 It has an octagonal plan.
 It is famous for its three bronze doors which depict the life of John the Baptist.
 The Baptistery dates back to 3rd or 4th century.
 It has a magnificent marble facade like the cathedral.